-- Additional documentation should include the following items: - Site plan, - Floor plan with unit layout with all rooms listed and smoke detectors and fire extinguishers locations, - o Proof of insurance, - o Property owner permission form (if applicable), - o Interior and exterior photographs, and - o Number of nights rented and tax payment for renewals. - If applicable, links to all listings for any other short term rental run by the same operator. - If residency is required, two documents to include at least one Louisiana state-issued identification (i.e driver's license), and should include a second form that could include voter registration, bank statement, pay stub, W2 form, or utility bill mailing address. - If a renter is the short term rental operator of a partial-unit Residential Short Term Rental, then the applicant shall submit a form provided by the Department of Safety and Permits that is signed by the property owner and notarized.
-The form should grant permission for the renter to operate a partial-unit short term rental, confirm that the renter will reside in the dwelling unit for the term of the license, and serve as notice that the property owner could held responsible for any violations associated with this short term rental.
+- Additional documentation should include the following items: - o Site plan, - Floor plan with unit layout with all rooms listed and smoke detectors and fire extinguishers locations, - Proof of insurance, - o Property owner permission form (if applicable), - o Interior and exterior photographs, and - o Number of nights rented and tax payment for renewals. - If applicable, links to all listings for any other short term rental run by the same operator. - If residency is required, two documents to include at least one Louisiana state-issued identification (i.e driver's license), and should include a second form that could include voter registration, bank statement, pay stub, W2 form, or utility bill mailing address. - If a renter is the operator of a Partial-Unit Residential Short Term Rental, then the applicant shall submit a form provided by the Department of Safety and Permits that is signed by the property owner and notarized.
+The form should grant permission for the renter to operate a Partial-Unit Residential Short Term Rental, confirm that the renter will reside in the dwelling unit for the term of the license, and serve as notice that the property owner could held responsible for any violations associated with this short term rental.